energicryptocurrency/gen2-energi/energi-docs/devenv.md

 Current Ubuntu LTS is selected as reference operating system for the VM.

 The working copy gets mounted under `VM:/vagrant/` with bi-directional real-time synchronization using VirtualBox Guest Additions (vboxfs mount).
+Additionally, `/home/vagrant/.energicore` is separately mounted, see hints below.

 Unlike common Vagrant approach, the VM is headed (has GUI window).
 So, it should be possible to run `energi-qt` and other GUI apps on demand.
 FluxBox, NoDM and pre-configured `$DISPLAY` is part of